google/or-tools/cmake/doc/java.md

 # Introduction

-# Instillation Notes for Mac Users
+# Note for Mac Users
 If you installed `java` through `brew` you will need to export the `JAVA_HOME` variable.

 # Build the Binary Package